awsdocs/aws-cloud9-user-guide/doc_source/setup-express.md

-# Individual User Setup for AWS Cloud9<a name="setup-express"></a>
+# Individual user setup for AWS Cloud9<a name="setup-express"></a>

 This topic explains how to set up to use AWS Cloud9 as the only individual in your AWS account, and you are not a student\.
-To set up to use AWS Cloud9 for any other usage pattern, see [Setting Up AWS Cloud9](setting-up.md) for the correct instructions\.
+To set up to use AWS Cloud9 for any other usage pattern, see [Setting up AWS Cloud9](setting-up.md) for the correct instructions\.
 To learn about who qualifies as a student, see [Who can join AWS Educate](https://www.awseducate.com/faqs#fa0Po00000043dVcEAI) on the *AWS Educate Frequently Asked Questions* website\.

 To use AWS Cloud9 as the only individual in your AWS account, create an AWS account if you don't already have one, and then sign in to the AWS Cloud9 console\.

-## Step 1: Create an AWS Account<a name="setup-express-create-account"></a>
+## Step 1: Create an AWS account<a name="setup-express-create-account"></a>

 If you already have an AWS account, skip ahead to [Step 2: Sign in to the AWS Cloud9 Console with the AWS Account Root User](#setup-express-sign-in-ide)\.